yelurusreejareddy/yelurusreejareddy/README.md

 ---

 When I decide I want to learn something, I learn it completely - I learned to swim in two days.
-That same drive took me from three years at Accenture to a 4.0 GPA and a Presidential Scholarship in DePaul's M.S.
-AI program.
+That same drive took me from three years at Accenture to pursuing M.S.
+AI program in DePaul University.

 I think about problems compulsively - in code, in conversations, everywhere.
 I'm a perfectionist about the things that matter, I travel when I can, and I watch crime thrillers when I'm not.